Lake Victoria, Tanzania

 Over the border from Kenya.
 Our first stop in Tanzania is Musomo on Lake Victoria, Africa's largest lake.
 The town has a great market.
 The lake is immense, brimming with graceful white sailed dhows.
 We are at Tembo Beach, with proper sand, and have been allocated rooms in a small hotel, as storms regularly take out the tents here.
 Nonetheless, three hardy souls have pitched theirs.
 Paint is peeling off the floor and there's only cold water, but I'm in paradise.
 Nile perch for tea and a stunning sunrise.

-Tanzania - Background
+Tanzania - Facts and Factoids

+The world’s earliest human skull was found in the Olduvai Gorge in Tanzania.
 The first Stone and Bronze Age, prehistoric migrations into Tanzania included Southern Cushitic speakers from present-day Ethiopia, Eastern Cushitic people from north of Lake Turkana and the Southern Nilotes, who originated from the present-day South Sudan–Ethiopia border region between 2,900 and 2,400 years ago.
 They were followed by the Bantu peoples moving in waves from West Africa.

 The area was colonised by the Germans during the late nineteenth century and incorporated into German East Africa along with Burundi and Rwanda.
 After World War I the region was handed over to the British.
 The mainland was governed as Tanganyika, with the Zanzibar Archipelago remaining a separate colonial jurisdiction.
 The sovereign state of Tanzania is now a presidential constitutional republic, a de facto one-party state with the democratic socialist Chama Cha Mapinduzi party in power.

 Tanzania is mountainous, densely forested in the north-east, around Mount Kilimanjaro and is surrounded by three of Africa's Great Lakes.
 To the north and west Lake Victoria, as already mentioned of course, and Lake Tanganyika, the continent's deepest lake, known for its unique species of fish.
 To the south lies Lake Malawi.
+Perhaps, most extraordinarily, Tanzania has the largest concentration of wildlife per square kilometre in the world, with more than four million wild animals and representatives of 430 species and subspecies. .National parks cover 30% of the country’s area

 A Balloon Ride Over the Serengeti, Tanzania